contractdesign/wmata/analysis/README.md

 # Missing CircuitIds

-Some CircuitIds were not observed to be "lit" by a train crossing them over a 24-hour period from 10/16/2016 - 10/17/2016.
+Some CircuitIds were not observed to be "lit" by a train crossing them over a 24-hour period from 10/16/2016 - 10/17/2016 when the API was polled at 7 second intervals.
 The file ``missing.txt`` contains the complete list of missing CircuitIds.

 This directory contains the following files are offered as support:
 - ``missing.txt``: see above